+In this graph, X- axis and Y-axis should mentioned

 Figure 1.
 Effect of different concentrations of Lactic acid on the haemolymph uric acid, total protein, carbohydrate and cholesterol of Bombyx mori L.

 Economic parameters:

 Cocoon weight was significantly improved by supplementation.
 The lowest value was recorded in the control (2.19 g), while the maximum was observed at 0.5% (2.72 g), followed by 0.1% (2.51 g) and 5% (2.36 g).
 Cocoon weight, as an integrated outcome of larval growth and metabolism, was highest at 0.5% supplementation (2.72 g).
 This suggests that moderate doses of lactic acid create an optimal physiological environment by improving nutrient assimilation, protein metabolism, and energy utilization.
 The enhanced cocoon weight at this level may be attributed to better feeding efficiency and balanced mobilization of metabolites for both growth and silk gland development.
 A slight decline at 5% (2.36 g) indicates that excessive supplementation may impose metabolic stress, diverting energy from growth processes to maintenance.
 Similar findings have been reported in previous studies, where moderate levels of dietary additives enhanced larval vigor and cocoon weight, whereas higher doses negatively impacted growth.